Haidarooz/LandmarkRemark/README.md

 3. Viewing notes of all users at the designated location
 3. Searching for notes by the usernames or the text of the note
 4. Deleting notes of the logged in user
+5. Everything is real time from note addition to searching to deletion.

 https://imgur.com/a/gTo1Et7